Create an online event schedule in 5 easy steps

 Set up the waiting list

-Determine whether or not you would like to offer participants the option of putting their name on a waiting list if your event schedule is fully booked.
-The choices are simply to deny booking, to allow only you to override the limit, to ignore the limit altogether, or to create an entry on a waiting list.
+Determine whether or not you would like to offer participants the option of putting their name on a waiting list if your online event schedule is fully booked.
+The choices are simply to deny booking, to allow only those with administrative or superuser access to override the limit, to ignore the limit altogether, or to create an entry on a waiting list.

 The waiting list creates a separate list for each event and remembers the order in which people entered their names.
 If the box for automatic placement is checked it will automatically schedule the first person on the waiting list if someone cancels.

 If someone requests more spots than are available they will be moved to the waiting list until enough room is available.
-Should a participant cancel their booking, automatic placement will only take place if there is enough room to satisfy the request of the first person on the waiting list.
+Should a participant cancel their booking, automatic placement will only take place if there is enough room to satisfy the quantity requested by the first person on the waiting list.

 As administrator, you can move people from the waiting list, at any time, even if that means group totals would go over the set limit.